nolash/go-vise/README.md

 Loaded symbols are not automatically exposed to the rendering client.
 To expose symbols ot the rendering client the `MAP` opcode must be used.

 The associated content of loaded symbols may be refreshed using the `RELOAD` opcode. `RELOAD` only works within the same constraints as `MAP`.
 However, updated content must be available even if a `MAP` precedes a `RELOAD` within the same frame.

+Methods handling `LOAD` symbols have the client input available to them.

 ### External symbol optimizations